Asymptotically and Minimax Optimal Regret Bounds for Multi-Armed Bandits with Abstention: Introduction

-Consider, for example, the domain of clinical trials.
-When evaluating potentially hazardous medical treatments, researchers can proactively deploy safeguards such as preemptive medications or consider purchasing specialized insurance packages to shield against possible negative consequences.
+Consider, for example, the domain of clinical trials.\footnote{ {We highlight that this example is a stylized mathematical abstraction used solely to motivate the abstention framework.
+It does not capture the complex ethical and practical constraints of actual clinical trials and should not be interpreted as a proposal for real-world medical protocols.}} When evaluating potentially hazardous medical treatments, researchers can proactively deploy safeguards such as preemptive medications or consider purchasing specialized insurance packages to shield against possible negative consequences.
 However, these protective measures come with costs, which may be modeled as either fixed regrets or fixed rewards in the context of the clinical study's cumulative regret.
 In these scenarios, researchers have the option to observe the outcomes of a treatment while abstaining from incurring the associated random regret through these costly prearranged measures.
 Subsequently, these observed outcomes can be leveraged to inform more efficacious future experimental designs.
 Consequently, opting for abstention has the potential to promote more responsible decision-making and reduce the overall cumulative regret of the study.